 In November 2011, Indian unveiled a prototype Chief of the Roadster at EICMA in Italy.
 The production version of this motorcycle was released to dealerships on July 12, 2012 as an early 2013 model year bike for $18,999 USD.

 The future is bright for Indian Motorcycles, with new products and a world-class manufacturing facility on the horizon.

 In 2011, Polaris Industries purchased Indian with plans to invest heavily into revitalizing and expanding its product line.
 This included a new production of some existing models (now called Chief) as well as the development of new motorcycle platforms for the street and off-road.
 Polaris pledged to invest $100 million in the company’s manufacturing facility, creating 600 new jobs for Indian employees and an estimated 150 construction jobs from building a brand-new factory on property adjacent to its current location in Springfield Ohio

 Polaris CEO Scott Wine says “Indian Motorcycles will be profitable within six months”.

 Indian Motorcycles has a deep, rich history with the American spirit and is now poised to make an incredible comeback in America’s motorcycle market!

 Once again Indian motorcycles are now proudly made here at home, close to our roots and heritage as well as for all those who have supported us over the years.

-Indian Motorcycle is proud to be an American bike and a part of our country’s history.
+Whilst Indian Motorcycle was not the first motorcycle ever made, it is proud to be an American bike and a part of our country’s history.